 After reviewing, you may decide you would benefit from income protection cover even if you already have life insurance cover.
 If you have debt or you're the main breadwinner in a single-income household, income protection could be even more vital for you.

 It's also worth considering taking out income protection insurance even if you have it included with your super.
 This is because your super policy may not provide a high enough level of cover for your individual needs, or you may be unable to specify the type and level of income protection insurance with your super.3

 You may also benefit from having income protection insurance if you have optional cover such as total and permanent disability under your life insurance, because this is designed to pay out a lump sum benefit amount only in the event you're permanently disabled, can't work again due to illness or injury, suffer the loss of limbs or sight, or become totally dependent on others.

 Have you considered what would happen to your family if you were to become terminally ill or pass away?
 How much would it cost to pay off your debt and to ensure your children’s living expenses and school costs are taken care of?
 Even households without dependants could protect their partners and other family members from financial hardship with life insurance.
 Your beneficiaries can receive a lump sum payout, which they can use to keep up mortgage payments, cover living expenses, or use however they wish.

 To work out how much life insurance you may need, calculate how much money your family would need should the worst happen.
 Take into account your outstanding debt such as mortgage, as well as recurring bills such as childcare, school fees, and house bills.

 As with income protection insurance, your superannuation policy may offer you the default level of cover; however, taking out your own policy gives you the freedom to specify your preferred benefit amount.
-It also gives you extra scope to take out optional covers that provide insurance for children, serious illness, total and permanent disability, and accidental death.
+It also gives you extra scope to take out optional covers that provide insurance for total and permanent disability, serious illness and children.

 Income protection insurance and life insurance can assist with protecting you and your family if the unexpected happens.